patriciogonzalezvivo/bootcamp2013_code/Full Syllabus.md

 * [textFont()](http://processing.org/reference/textFont_.html)

 ##HOMEWORK:
 * Make a fake GUI - that change with the displacement of the mouse.
 Combine fonts, image, if statement, mouseX/mouseY in the design.
 [Get inspired by JNimoy and GMonk](http://jtnimoy.net/?q=178)
 * [String and Text Tutorial](http://processing.org/tutorials/text/)
 * [Learning Processing](http://21it.files.wordpress.com/2008/09/0123736021.pdf): the rest of "Chapter 5.
 Conditionals"
 * [Learning Processing](http://21it.files.wordpress.com/2008/09/0123736021.pdf): Chapter 6.
 Loops
 * [Learning Processing](http://21it.files.wordpress.com/2008/09/0123736021.pdf): chapter 7: Functions

-## PARSONS THE NEW SCHOOL FOR DESIGN
-## Summer 2013 Bootcamp Code Syllabus
 -------------------------------------------------------------------

 ### Monday, August 5: DAY 6